Skip to Content

 This is ultimately determined by your hearing loss, ear shape, the severity of the loss, the connectivity you require, and lifestyle.

-Here we give a quick breakdown of the advantages and disadvantages of both – which we hope will give transparency that helps to steer you in the right direction.
+Here we give a quick breakdown of the advantages and disadvantages of both, which we hope will give transparency that helps to steer you in the right direction.

-ITE hearing aids, broadly speaking, are commonly custom-made for your unique ear – so that it sits comfortably and easily inside your ear, rather than outside it.
+ITE hearing aids, broadly speaking, are commonly custom-made for your unique ear, so that they sit comfortably and easily inside your ear, rather than outside it.
 However, you can opt for a generic shell that is designed to fit all ears.
-This option is, therefore, a cheaper alternative – as with anything bespoke you pay a little bit more so that it is a tailored fit.

 This style of hearing aid is compatible with those who have a hearing loss of mild to severe.
 We have used the term ‘ITE’ to simplify and differentiate hearing aids that sit within your ear and those that sit outside.
-There are a few options in this style, these being:

-• In-the-canal (ITC): These are designed to fit just into the entrance of the ear canal and are also known as a Half Shell hearing aid.
+• In-the-Canal (ITC): These are designed to fit just into the entrance of the ear canal and are also known as a Half Shell hearing aid.

-• Completely-in-the-canal (CIC): This type of hearing aid fits neatly into your ear canal meaning that it is very inconspicuous and discreet.
+• Completely-in-the-Canal (CIC): This type of hearing aid fits neatly into your ear canal, meaning that it is very inconspicuous and discreet.

-• Invisible-in-the-canal (IIC): These hearing aids are just as their name suggests and are almost completely invisible when worn, as they sit deeper in the ear canal.
+• Invisible-in-the-Canal (IIC): These hearing aids are just as their name suggests and are almost completely invisible when worn, as they sit deeper in the ear canal.

 ITE vs BTE Hearing Aids